Guide To Using FSC Trademarks On Your Packaging

 Do not use logo alone

-It is also important that you do not use the FSC trademarks together with the marks of other forest certification schemes, implying equivalence or in a way which is disadvantageous to the FSC trademarks in terms of size or placement.
+It is also essential that you do not use the FSC trademarks together with the marks of other forest certification schemes, implying equivalence or in a way which is disadvantageous to the FSC trademarks in terms of size or placement.

-What to do once you have created your packaging artwork?
+What to do once you have created your packaging artwork

 Your boxes can now be printed with the FSC logos included!